jubinjose/web_store/Store.Models/Readme.txt

 7. Edit the newly created tt file to update the edmx path from
    @"DataStore.edmx" to @"../Store.Repository/DataStore.edmx"

-8. Can specify base class for Generated file
+8. Specify base class for Generated files if needed

-9. Cleaner way of doing steps above - create a new  ttinclude file and specify settings there and use those in tt file - Models.ttinclude
+9. Cleaner way of doing the two steps above - create a new Models.ttinclude file with above settings and reference it in Models.tt file -

-10. Corresponding changes to DataStore.Context.tt in Repository project using a new ttinclude file => dbcontext.ttinclude
+10. Likewise customize DataStore.Context.tt in Repository project using a new ttinclude file => dbcontext.ttinclude

 11. Note the change in "public string DbSet(EntitySet entitySet)" in DataStore.Context.tt to add namespace and a third parameter here -> "{0} virtual DbSet<{1}.{2}> {3} {{ get; set; }}",